buk7456/FreeTX/doc/mixer.md

 <a id="section_id_simple_throttle_cut"></a>
 ### Example 14: Simple throttle cut
 Assuming Ch3 is the throttle channel, and assigning SwA for cut.
-When SwA is in the Up position, Ch3 is locked to -100, otherwise the Throttle input is sent to Ch3.
+When SwA is in the up position, Ch3 is locked to -100, otherwise the Throttle input is sent to Ch3.
 ```txt
 1. Ch3  Add   Thrt (Weight 100)